tubepress/tubepress/readme.txt

 == Changelog ==

-= 1.8.1 =
+= 1.8.5 =
-* Updated Italian translation thanks to Gianni Diurno
-* Shadowbox CSS no longer tries to load non-existent images. (closes Ticket #112)
+* Videos now play correctly on iPhone and iPod Touch (closes Ticket #101)
+* Flexible shortcodes!
+No need to include commas between attribute/value pairs.
+Can use single, double, or no quotes around attribute values.
+* Greatly improved debugging mode
 * Fixed bug that prevents all videos in gallery from playing if first video in gallery is unavailable (closes Ticket #115)
 * Fixed bug that could prevent video playback, and JavaScript error, on Firefox with AdBlock Plus enabled (closes Ticket #124)
 * Added ability to cap the total number of videos in a gallery (closes Ticket #65)
-* Videos now play correctly on iPhone and iPod Touch (closes Ticket #101)
+* Updated Italian translation thanks to Gianni Diurno
+* Shadowbox CSS no longer tries to load non-existent images. (closes Ticket #112)
+* WordPress galleries are no longer wrapped with HTML paragraph tags (closes Ticket #79)
+* WordPress.org compliant readme.txt changelog (closes Ticket #123)

 = 1.8.0 =
 * Includes all the changes listed in 1.8.0.RC1